-We hope that it will also be useful for anyone interested in church architecture.
-You can browse or search the list of churches below.
-You can search on any individual search term – name, architect, location, denomination, listing grade or date of completion – or on any combination of them.
+We hope that you will find it useful and interesting too.
+You can browse or search the list of churches below (search categories are (church name, architect, location, denomination, listing grade or date of completion –and these can be applied individually or in any combination.
 You can also choose whether to display the results in date or alphabetical order.
 The listing grade search includes both the English Grade I, II & II* and the equivalent grades in Scotland (A, B and C) and Northern Ireland (A, B+ and B).
-So you can find out about a particular church or, say, all the C20th Roman Catholic churches in Liverpool or Grade I listed churches in London.
+So you can find out about a particular church or, say, all the C20th Roman Catholic churches in Liverpool or Grade I listed C20 churches in London.

 If you know of a C20th church that is under threat of damaging alteration or demolition please email our Conservation Advisors at firstname.lastname@example.org.